 Treat it as the beginning of your year.
 The start of the calendar year is a hectic time for all small businesses, so use Small Business Saturday as an early opportunity to assess the state of your business, said Jen Cohen Crompton, entrepreneur-in-residence at The Neat Company.
 Do you need to make a new hire for seasonal help?
 Is there new technology that you can implement to streamline specific business workflows?
 Use Small Business Saturday to take a holistic view of your business operations, she said.

 Stock up on potentially popular items.
 The last thing you'll want is to run out of your most popular merchandise before the season is over.
-That's why it's critical to understand your product or service demands during the holiday season, Gilbert said.
+That's why it's critical to understand your product or service demands during the holiday season, said David Gilbert, CEO of small business lender National Funding.
 Plan strategically in advance, he said, and stock up on popular items.

 Offer special discounts and offers.
 LIke Black Friday and Cyber Monday, Small Business Saturday is a great day to offer special deals to entice customers.
 A recent survey by Infusionsoft and Pollfish.com found that the most popular Small Business Saturday promotions in 2015 were limited time offers (24 percent), free gift offers (21 percent), coupon discounts (20 percent) and buy one, get one free offers (19 percent).

 Run a service business?
 Cohen Crompton advised offering special discounts for Small Business Saturday.
 Whether you're an electrician offering the best light bulbs on the market for free with every new light fixture installation, or an accountant offering a ten percent discount for work booked the week leading up to the holiday, you can use this day to drive customers to your business.